-You need to approach the examination of your situation, ready to accept it the way it is; but you need to be honest to yourself about it, facing the facts.
+You need to approach the examination of your situation, ready to accept it the way it is; and you need to be honest with yourself about it, facing the facts.
 The start of healing is for you to agree with yourself that how you are seeing the problem is accurate but that there has to be a better way to look at it, to produce more agreeable feelings.
 You can describe a glass with water halfway up (that could represent the amount of problems in your life) as either half-full or half-empty, whichever way makes you feel better able to deal with it.
-Instead of yielding to a tendency to avoid the reality of your condition or to deny a need for problem-solving action however, here is a process that you might find helpful in addressing the problem.
+Instead of yielding to a tendency to avoid the reality of your condition or to deny a need for problem-solving action however, right here is a process that you might find helpful in addressing the problem.
 Remember you are much better off facing up to the painful emotion(s) and accepting the reality of the experience.
 Also it is critical to realize that what causes inner problems is the emotional reaction to the event and not the event by itself.

-For example, the same event could happen to a person on two separate occasions but bring two different reactions.
+For example, the same event could happen to the same person on two separate occasions but bring two different reactions.
 Let’s say, on two separate occasions, a man yells at you after you accidentally stepped on him in a jostling, crowded place.
 In the first instance, it happened after you and friends have just been talking about how rude people take advantage of situations; and on the second, it was after someone had recently encouraged you to always try to forgive others including bullies.
 It is very likely that being influenced by one conversation or the other your reaction will be quite different in each situation of being yelled at, although the same thing occurred both times.
-Now let me set out in point form the steps you can use to address your healing without prejudice:
+Now let me set out in point form the steps you can use to address your healing without prejudgment:

 - To begin dealing with an upsetting experience over which you want control into the future, you need to deliberately put aside your emotions about the matter, for now.

-- Examine the facts and accept that the event has occurred and cannot un-occur.; but that it can happen again
+- Examine the facts and accept that the event has occurred and cannot un-occur.; but that it can happen again.

 - You then ask one of these questions to help you move towards healing: